 After taking a big breath and shaking his head, he proposed, with measure in his words, “Spirit of freedom.. manifested in non-conforming lifestyle of its people.. which continuously produces creative output.
 This portrays the Bohemian environment.”

 I immediately agreed, “Very good.
 I like it.
 Is there a spirit of freedom in Holland V?
-The spirit is there but some flesh may be fearful because of strict laws except for the naked couple you mentioned.
-Any non-conformists?
-I am not constraint by nationalities here but I guess there exists.
+The spirit is there but some flesh may be fearful because of strict laws.
+The naked couple you mentioned proves this.
 There are certainly adventurers and travellers and people with unconventional lifestyles visiting the Village but perhaps no vagabonds.
 Creative output?
 Yes, even though they are not peddled on the streets (which is not allowed here), we are surrounded by Bohemian goods in our shops – hand-made jewellery, linen, scarfs, sculpture, antiques, etc from almost every part of the world.
 Did I miss the point?”

 “Not really, my friend.
 There are elements not obvious to the ordinary folks.
 But this is the nature of man and you will be able to find Bohemianism everywhere.
 We are all born Bohemian.
 We were travellers – from Africa to Asia and Europe – amidst dinosaurs.
 We were carefree – hunting only when we were hungry and we certainly did create our own music while wondering barefooted.”